anna-dz/git_demo/README.md

 `git commit` commit everything in the staging area.
 This will open a text editor allowing to insert a commit message.
 After writing your message, follow the keyboard shortcuts to exit the text editor and save the message.

 ### Undoing changes
 `git checkout -- <filename or directory>` discard changes to file(s) that are yet unstaged.
-This can't be undone.
-`git reset HEAD <filename or directory>` for staged files, restore the file to the state when it was last staged.
-This can't be undone.
+`git reset HEAD <filename or directory>` unstage staged files (undo `git add`).
+Then use `git checkout` to discard uncommitted changes.
-`git checkout <commit hash> <filename or directory>` restore a file(s) to a previous commit.
-This can be saved as another commit, so can be undone.
+`git checkout <commit hash> <optional: filename or directory>` restore to a previous commit, and preserve the commit history.
+This can be saved as another commit, and undone.
+`git checkout -b <branch name> <commit hash>` restore the  previous commit as a new branch.
+`git reset --hard <commit hash>` restore to a previous commit, and delete any subsequent commit history - this cannot be undone.

+### Branches
+`git branch` list branches
+`git checkout <branch name>` switch to a different branch.
+`git checkout -b <branch name>` create and switch to a new branch.
+'git merge <from> <to>' merge branches.

 ### Working with Github
 `git clone <repository>` initial download of a repository from Github.
 Done only once per project.
-`git pull` download new commits from Github, to update your local files with changed made by others.
+`git pull` download new commits from Github, to update your local files with changes made by others.
 `git push` upload your commits to Github.

 ## Glossary